Avoiding Overloads When Adding New Circuits in Snohomish Homes

 Safe new circuits start with a plan, not with a trip to the hardware store.
 A proper approach usually includes:

-Reviewing what big loads you already have, like range, dryer, heat source, and pumps
+Reviewing what big loads you already have, like the range, dryer, heat source, and pumps.

 This load calculation gives a clear picture of how close you are to the limits.
 It helps decide if it is safe to add more, if you need a subpanel, or if a full upgrade makes more sense.